code-lover636/Social-Media/README.md

 # Installation and Setup

-1. Download and install Python and MySQL
+1. Download and install Python, MySQL and Git
 2. Clone this repository

    ```